 Egyptian souvenirs that are worth spending your money on:

 When shopping at street markets in Egypt it’s important to get ready for a full-blown sensory overload.
 You can be sure that each vendor will have his or her own selling technique.
 Products might not be marked and you can be expected to ask for and negotiate selling prices.
 If you want the best price and best quality, it’s always a good idea to shop around, check the price with a local you can trust.
-Also make sure of the authenticity of locally made product.
-If you’re really not interested answer the vendor with a kind, but firm, “la, shukran” (‘no thank you’ in Arabic).
+Also, make sure of the authenticity of locally made product.
+If you’re really not interested to answer the vendor with a kind, but firm, “la, shukran” (‘no thank you’ in Arabic).